Nasdanika-Models/architecture/demos/internet-banking-system/internet-banking-system-architecture.md

 This site was generated as explained below:

 * A [Drawio](https://www.drawio.com/) diagram of an Internet Banking System was created based on images and descriptions from [The C4 model for visualising software architecture](https://c4model.com/).
-Descriptions of elements and diagrams were copied verbatim.
+Descriptions of elements and diagrams were copied verbatim under the terms of [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
 The diagram uses free icons from [Icons8](https://icons8.com/) to provide visual distinction between architecture elements.
-* The diagram was [mapped](https://github.com/Nasdanika-Models/family#mapping) the [Architecture model](https://architecture.models.nasdanika.org/) using properties of the diagram elements.
+* The diagram was mapped to the [Architecture model](https://architecture.models.nasdanika.org/) using properties of the diagram elements as explained in the [Beyond Diagrams](https://leanpub.com/beyond-diagrams) book.
 * Then the architecture model was transformed to the [HTML Application model](https://html-app.models.nasdanika.org/index.html) and a static web site was generated from that model.
 For the majority of elements icons were generated from the diagram images of the respective elements.
 * The web site is deployed by [GitHub Pages](https://pages.github.com/).